Khvicha Supatashvili: As a chess coach

 In the 2014–2018 years, Supatashvili was working with Irakli Beradze and Giorgi Sibashvili.
 In 2014, Sibashvili won the second prize in the European Youth Chess Championship.

-In 2014, Supatashvili was the head coach of Batumi Chess Club “Nona” that became the winner of the European Chess Club Cup (2014).
+In 2014, Supatashvili was the head coach of Batumi Chess Club "Nona" that became the winner of the European Chess Club Cup (2014).

+Recognition

 Supatashvili is the owner of the Georgian state awards – Honor Medal (2000 year) and Order of Honor (2008 year) chevalier.

 Achievements in the women's team: